-In this guide, I will explain the difference between men’s and women’s golf clubs and give you some examples to help you choose the best clubs for you.
+You won’t want to waste money on buying the wrong clubs though, so read through the whole article to see if you can improve your clubs.
+In this guide, I will explain the difference between men’s and women’s golf clubs and give examples to help you choose the best clubs.

-The most logical place to start is with golf club length.
 A standard men’s club is made for a man that is 5’9″ tall.
 A standard women’s club is designed for a woman that is 5’7″ tall.
-Since there is a difference in height women’s clubs are generally about ¾ to one inch shorter than men’s.
+Since there is a height difference, women’s clubs are generally about ¾ to one inch shorter than men’s.

 If you are shorter than 5’7,” a standard women’s length club will work just fine.
 Should you be shorter than 5’3″ or so, then you may look into a petite option that will be even shorter than women’s standard.
 (Usually about one inch)

-Plenty of taller women (5’9″ and above) can play with men’s standard length golf clubs and have no issue.
+Plenty of taller women (5’9″ and above) can play with men’s standard-length golf clubs and have no issues.
 Lower handicap women almost always play with standard men’s length drivers to get a little extra distance with a longer club.
 It’s harder to do the same thing with a set of irons and keep accuracy.

-Women’s shafts are generally always graphite, where men have the option of graphite and steel.
-The reason behind the graphite only option for women is to help lower the overall weight of the golf club.
+Women’s shafts are generally always graphite, whereas men can choose graphite and steel.
+The reason behind the graphite-only option for women is to help lower the overall weight of the golf club.

-The lower overall weight of the club will help a woman to increase swing speed and therefore distance.
-There is a yardage gap between the ranges of men and women can hit, and it all comes down to swing speed and strength.
+The lower overall weight of the club will help a woman to increase swing speed and, therefore, distance.
+There is a yardage gap between the ranges men and women can hit, and it all comes down to swing speed and strength.

-For a woman with faster swing speed, there are custom steel men’s options that can be put into a women’s length iron.
-Choosing a lightweight steel with the lower launch in the men’s clubs will be necessary to not have a negative effect on your game.
+For a woman with faster swing speed, custom steel men’s options can be put into a women’s length iron.
+Choosing lightweight steel with a lower launch in the men’s clubs will be necessary to not hurt your game.